uribo/learnR/quick-start/why-r.md

 #### It's open-source

 R and most of the packages are fully open-source.
 Thousands of users and developers are constantly reviewing the source code of the packages to see whether there are bugs to fix or things to improve.
-If you find something unexpected happens, you can even dig into the source code and find where the problem is.
+If you encounter exceptions, you can even dig into the source code, find where the problem is, and may contribute to fixing it.

 #### It's popular

-R is the most popular statistical programming language and platform to perform data mining, analysis, and visualization.
-High popularity often means easiness of communication between you and other users because you "speak"" the same language.
+R is very popular, if not the most, statistical programming language and platform to perform data mining, analysis, and visualization.
+High popularity often means easier communication between you and other users because you "speak"" the same language.

 #### It's flexible